easrindahl/No-Sharps-Project/README.md

 # Sharps Repository
 ## CS 4132/5132 – Spring 2026

+# Welcome to Duluth's Sharps Reporting App!
+This project was done in collaboration with the City of Duluth and the Duluth Fire Department.

+The 'No Sharps' app allows anyone to report needles they find in the city, and gives good samaritans the ability to pick them up and dispose of them!

 This repository is used for coursework in CS 4132/5132 at the University of Minnesota Duluth.

 ## License